TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 Your table should be put in a file called `table_2.table` in the `tables` folder in your lab.
 Construct test cases for your table and put them in `input_2.txt` in the `inputs` folder.

+You may assume that identifiers (`print` and `repeat`) and keywords will be distinguished by some post-processing; they may both return the same type of token.

 Again, include your test inputs alongside their outputs and your include FSA in your documentation.

 ## Bonus Task